tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Around that time, Võ Lâm Truyền Kỳ was popular too.

-An online game.

-I played it for a few years before entering high school, but even there, I was not especially good.
-I do not remember much now.
-A few images, a few names, the feeling of being inside a crowded digital world where other people seemed to know what they were doing.
+I played it for a few years before high school, but even there, I was not especially good.
+I remember only fragments now: a few images, a few names, the feeling of being inside a crowded digital world where everyone else seemed to know what they were doing.

-Even in a game, I was average.

-Maybe below average.

 I was not the strongest character.

 Not the richest player.

 Not the person people gathered around.
-Not the one with a reputation.

 I was just there.

-A ghost, I would say.

-Disappearing into the crowd.
+A ghost in the crowd.

 And then, somehow, I got into medical school.

 Pham Ngoc Thach University of Medicine.

-I remember I was the only student from my high school who got into medical school that year.
+I was the only student from my high school who got into medical school that year.

 That should have felt like proof.

 Maybe for a while, it did.

-It looked like the kind of thing that could correct the old story.
+It looked like the kind of achievement that could correct the old story.
 The kid who was bad at đá cầu.
 The kid who disappeared into Võ Lâm Truyền Kỳ.
 The ghost in the crowd.

-Suddenly there was a new sentence attached to him.
+Suddenly there was a new sentence attached to him:

-He got into med school.
+He got into medical school.

-That sounds like a main character moment.
+That sounds like a main-character moment.

-But life is very good at ruining main character moments.
+But life is very good at ruining main-character moments.

-I did not do well in med school.
+I did not do well in medical school.

 In the second year, I failed.

-I had to redo it because my performance was bad.
+I had to repeat it because my performance was poor.

-There is no elegant way to write that sentence either.
+There is no elegant way to write that sentence.

 It is just what happened.

-Then I continued into the third year, but only halfway.

-By that point, something had already broken.
+I continued into the third year, but only halfway.
+By then, something had already broken.

 Maybe it was motivation.